borkdude/blog/posts/porting-cljs-project-to-squint.md

 library to NPM to be consumed by other JavaScript projects becomes easier as well.
-A few drawbacks of this approach are that we lose structural sharing of CLJS data structures (the squint lib mostly uses copy-on-write like how CLJS once started) and the fast equality checks you can get from structural sharing.
+A few drawbacks of this approach are that we lose structural sharing of CLJS data structures (the squint lib mostly uses copy-on-write like how CLJS once started) and you lose the fast equality checks you can get from structural sharing.
 Note that there is also squint's sister project, [cherry](https://github.com/squint-cljs/cherry) which, does use CLJS's immutable data structures, but you get a minimum of 350kb project size due to CLJS's standard library being bundled with it.
 This may or may not be worth it and may